 - If your child is experiencing difficulties, please do not discuss them in front of your child.
 The teacher will be glad to talk with you when the child is not present.

 - We will only receive children in rooms when there is a teacher present.
-Please do not leave your child in a room along, stay with the child until the teacher arrives.
+Please do not leave your child in a room alone, stay with the child until the teacher arrives.

-- Please help us to be able to use our time teaching by feeding your older child before you arrive.
-Infants and babies will be fed formula, juice or water from plastic bottles as provided by the parents (please label each bottle with your child's name).
+- Infants and babies will be fed formula, juice or water from plastic bottles that are provided by the parents (please label each bottle with your child's name).
 Older preschoolers may be served a small snack such as cookies or cheerios during transition time of LifeGroup and Worship.
 Please inform our leaders of any food allergies and use the allergy stickers provided.

 - At least two adults are present in classrooms at all times.
 For the protection of all, only women change diapers and assist in the bathroom.